-We both have European lineage, so some form of Hungarian Goulash has always been part of our lives.
-They haven’t always been authentic, but the theme of beef, paprika, onion and served over noodles have been.
+Hungarian Goulash has always been part of our lives, since we both have European lineage in our families.
+We’re not Hungarian, but recipes and foods tend to cross borders freely.
+Our families also passed recipes back and forth in the neighborhood where we grew up, so both of our mothers had similar recipe boxes.
+They haven’t always been authentic, but the theme of beef, paprika, onion and served over noodles has been.
 We like this one because it’s a good tasting version, even though my Hungarian friends still might argue with me.
 That’s alright since one of the pleasures of cooking is taking a recipe, tweaking it for personal taste and then going with it.

 For this version, we use the trimmed beef from the Whole Rib Eye “tails” we cut off when we buy an entire rib eye and cut up for steaks.
 The flavor is so good, tender and allows us to put these cuttings to good use.
 You can also use other good cuts of stew beef.
+We also use chuck steak, since the flavor is wonderful when braised in this recipe.
 Your butcher can help you.

 Preparation Time: 20-30 minutes